DarkCaster/Perpetual/docs/op_implement.md

 This stage is responsible for analyzing the project and gathering context for the implementation.
 It performs the following tasks:

 1. Run `annotate` to update project source-code files annotations.
-2. Generates a project-index containing file names and its annotations.
+2. Generates a project-index containing file names and their annotations.
 3. Creates a request for files with `###IMPLEMENT###` comments.
 It queries the LLM to identify what project source-code files are relevant for the implementation according to the project index.
 4. Returns the list of files to review.